 Submission Process

-Claims can be filed online through World Nomads' claims portal or by contacting their 24/7 claims hotline.
-Documentation can be uploaded electronically or mailed to their claims processing center.
-Claims should be reported as soon as possible, with full documentation required within 30 days of the incident.
+Claims can be filed online through World Nomads' claims portal or by contacting its 24/7 claims hotline.
+Documentation can be uploaded electronically or mailed to its claims processing center.
+Travelers should report claims as soon as possible.
+World Nomads requires full documentation within 30 days of the incident.

 Does World Nomads cover pre-existing medical conditions?